MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/after-you-upgrade.md

 # After you upgrade

-We recommend that you complete the steps in this chapter after you upgrade all Microsoft Dynamics GP databases.
-After you’ve completed these steps, see Chapter 10, “Module upgrades from Microsoft Dynamics GP 2013,” to complete additional procedures that are necessary after you’ve upgraded Microsoft Dynamics GP and your company data to Microsoft Dynamics GP 2018.
+We recommend that you complete the steps in this chapter after you upgrade all [!INCLUDE[prodshort](../includes/prodshort.md)] databases.
+After you’ve completed these steps, see Chapter 10, “Module upgrades from [!INCLUDE[prodshort](../includes/prodshort.md)] 2013,” to complete additional procedures that are necessary after you’ve upgraded [!INCLUDE[prodshort](../includes/prodshort.md)] and your company data to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.

 This chapter contains the following sections: